jdeath/Hubspace-Homeassistant/README.md

 RGB working for: '50291, 50292'.
 No brigtness or White Colortemp yet

+Light on/off: for '52133, 37833' fan.
+No brightness or fan control

 On/Off,Brightness: PIR switch (HPDA311CWB)

 Currently working on getting the outlets (HPKA315CWB) to work.